 Driving for extended periods increases the risk of fatigue-related incidents – it's essential to know the signs and understand how the Turvy Driver app helps you manage fatigue.

 Fatigue increases your chance of having an accident.
-It affects your driving by causing:
+It affects your driving by causing the following:

 When driving or delivering using the Turvy app, it's essential to assess your level of fatigue before logging on.
 Think about how long you have been awake and whether you've had enough sleep.
 Remember, driver-partners are legally obligated to manage their fatigue while driving on the app.

-As stated in our Community Guidelines, sleep is the only accurate preventative measure against fatigue risk.
+As stated in our Community Guidelines, sleep is the only accurate preventative against fatigue risk.

 Here are some tips to help you manage fatigue: